It’s that time of year! Fundraising season is upon us and it’s time to set some big year-end fundraising goals and go after them!

 Use the same language over and over throughout all interactions with donors and prospects, including asks, newsletters, and social media posts.

-3. Get your website ready: Make sure your website is up-to-date when people visit during this busy season.
-Many supporters will check your organization out online before making a gift.
-There is nothing worse than a donor visiting your website and finding information about an “upcoming event” in 2018.
+3. Get your website ready.
+Make sure your website is up-to-date when people visit during this busy season.
+Many supporters will check out your organization online before making a gift.
+There is nothing worse than a donor visiting your website and finding information about an “upcoming event” dated 2018.

 Make sure your campaign message is front and center on the website.
 This helps tie things together in the donor’s mind.
 Be sure your Donate Now button works and that donors receive a warm thank-you receipt via email automatically.
 Seriously, if you haven’t tested your own Donate Now button lately, do it!
 You may be surprised at what you find.

-4. Stock up on photos and stories of the lives you are changing: You should always be on the lookout for stories from the front lines that you can use to inspire your donors.
-You will need several strong stories to share throughout your campaign, so try to collect five or six if you can.
+4. Stock up on photos and stories of the lives you are changing.
+You should always be on the lookout for stories from the front lines that you can use to inspire your donors.
+You will need several strong stories to share throughout your campaign, so try to collect five or six if you can, just for starters then add to the list each month if possible.
 Get the right photo or illustration to go with the story.
 Create short videos when possible.

 Work with the subjects of your stories to make sure they feel 100% comfortable participating and that they agree with how you are framing their story.
 Offer to protect people’s confidentiality, if that would make them more comfortable.
 Change their name or leave out details that would reveal their identities.
 Discuss how their story will be shared.
 Have them sign a release form giving you permission to use their story and their photo.